 Join Our Student Team

 The Office of Sustainability at Colorado College is a leader in sustainability initiatives.
-Established in 2013, the Office of Sustainability, alongside the Campus Sustainability Council, works to raise campus awareness and bring sustainability issues to the forefront of conversations and efforts on campus.
-In order to do this, our office places a great deal of responsibility on motivated and passionate CC students who lead the office toward its goals.
+Established in 2013, the Office of Sustainability works to raise campus awareness and bring sustainability issues to the forefront of conversations and efforts on campus.
+To do this, our office places a great deal of responsibility on motivated and passionate CC students who lead the office toward its goals.
 Our student employees are a central piece in the office working on a variety of collaborative and independent projects and initiatives that are often embedded in many different offices across the college.

 If you are a student interested in making a difference on campus by working on sustainability issues and initiatives, consider applying for a position with our office.